 Unlike typical LCD modules, COG displays are designed without a PCB.
 Instead, the LCD's driver/controller is directly bonded to the glass of the display.
 This allows COG displays to be smaller in size, more cost effective and a highly customizable display solution compared to typical LCD modules.

 - - 5x8 dot matrix characters or monochrome graphics with custom icons

-- - No bezel meaning a small profile (as thin as 2mm)
+- - No bezel for profiles as thin as 2mm

 - - Character COGs have 4 font tables